By Crown Yachts Miami Team · Bachelorette Charter Specialists

 10. Advice Cards for the Bride

-Not a game but functions like one in terms of group engagement.
-The maid of honor brings small cards for each woman to write one piece of marriage advice for the bride.
-These are collected, read aloud by the maid of honor during the group toast, and kept by the bride.
-Simple, emotional, and consistently becomes a highlight of the charter.
+Not a competitive game but it functions as one in terms of group engagement.
+The MOH brings a small card for each guest to write one piece of marriage advice for the bride.
+Anonymous or signed, serious or funny — the guests decide.
+The cards are collected and read aloud by the MOH during the toast moment, usually the third hour.
+Keep a box of pens clipped together.
+The advice cards become a keepsake — many brides keep them in their wedding album.

 Frequently Asked Questions